Madinat al-Zahra: Construction and development

 According to historical sources the new palace-city was founded in 936.
-It was located about 5 km west of Cordoba.
-Abd ar-Rahman III's son, al-Hakam, the crown prince and his future successor, was entrusted to oversee the construction.
+It was located about 5 km west of Córdoba.
+Abd ar-Rahman III's son, Al-Hakam II, the crown prince and his future successor, was entrusted to oversee the construction.
 The 16th-century writer Al-Maqqari cites a man named Maslama ibn 'Abdallah as the architect of the city, but it is unclear how large his role was or how much of the city he actually designed.
 Major construction might not have actually started until 940, and evidence suggests that it occurred in stages, with the overall plan changing as further work was executed.
-The mosque on the site was consecrated in 941.
-By 945 the caliph was already living in the city.
-The road between the new city and Cordoba was paved in 946.
-Finally, in 947 the apparatus of state, including the mint (dar al-sikka), was transferred here from Cordoba.
+The mosque on the site was completed in 941–942 or in 944–945.
+By 945, the caliph was already living in the city.
+The road between the new city and Córdoba was paved in 946.
+Finally, in 947 the apparatus of state, including the mint (dar al-sikka), was transferred here from Córdoba.
 Construction in the city nonetheless continued throughout the remaining years of Abd ar-Rahman III's reign (up to 961) and throughout Al-Hakam II's reign (961–976).
 High-ranking officials under both caliphs were often involved in the construction as well.

 The whole city was surrounded by a fortified wall with towers.
 However, there is evidence that only the palaces were protected by a wall at first and that the outer city wall was added after residential areas had already begun to develop outside the palace.
 Abd ar-Rahman III also arranged for thousands of antique marble columns to be procured or imported from other sites, mostly from Ifriqiya (despite it being under Fatimid control at the time), to be reused for construction here.
 Al-Hakam II also reportedly procured many Roman statues and carved sarcophagi, which were used to decorate the grounds.